3.9K 2.7K 576 4.9K

 1 Helps to achieve your goals

 When you write your goals down, it makes them real.
 In fact, putting them on paper transforms them from goal to plan.
-Journaling throughout your journey of achievement helps you to stay focused, easily look back on how far you’ve come, and provides insight on next steps.
+Journaling throughout your journey of achievement helps you to stay focused, and to easily look back on how far you’ve come.
+It also provides insight on what your next steps should be.

 2 Increases IQ

 People who journal regularly are more mindful and give thought to much.
-By doing this, their intelligence level increases and their cognition improves.
-Thoughts stick better instead of fleeting as you move onto the next thing.
+By writing in a journal consistently, one’s intelligence level increases and cognition improves.
+Additionally, thoughts stick better instead of fleeting as you move onto the next thing.

 3 Promotes Mindfulness